 Over 120 people attend each twice yearly session and many come back time and time again, helping to spread the word about the dark skies within the park.

 Each season, the Brecon Beacons park authority hold open nights where a carousel of activities welcomes 120 attendees who enjoy observing and photography, lectures and workshops on how to set up a telescope and simple nightscape and meteor astrophotography.

-We also host twice-yearly open evenings with Cardiff astronomical society, observing meteor showers such as the Perseids and Geminids, bringing a thousand visitors to the park including from as far away as Japan, the US and New Zealand.
+We also host twice-yearly open evenings with Cardiff astronomical society, observing meteor showers such as the Perseid meteor shower and the Geminid meteor shower, bringing a thousand visitors to the park including from as far away as Japan, the US and New Zealand.